APCSLowell/Tendron/README.md

 Tendron
 ==================

-In this lab, you will use recursion to generate a Tendron.
-A Tendron has a cluster of 7 tendrils.
-At the end of each Tendril is a cluster of 7 smaller tendrils.
-This pattern of clusters of tendrils repeats until the tendrils become too small.
+In this lab, you will use recursion to generate a tendron.
+A tendron has a cluster of 7 tendrils.
+At the end of each tendril is a cluster of 7 smaller tendrils.
+This pattern of clusters of tendrils repeats until the tendrils until a minimum tendril length is reached.
 You can think of this as a slightly more complex Fractal tree.
 Instead of 2 branches in a v shape, there are 7 tendrils that radiate in all directions.
 Instead of straight branches, the tendrils wiggle randomly left and right as they radiate outward.

 Your code will draw the Tendron recursively, modifying the structure as the elements get smaller, going through smaller tendrils and clusters.
 Every time the `draw()` function runs, it generates a new and different Tendron since growth occurs randomly.

 The main program, `Tendron.pde`, sets up the `size()` and `background()`.
-Then when `draw()` is called, it creates a new `Cluster`and calls the constructor of the Cluster class, telling it to draw a cluster of tendrils starting at the midpoint of the screen with each tendril using 50 short segments.
+Then when `draw()` is called, it creates a new `Cluster` by calling the constructor of the Cluster class, telling it to draw a cluster of tendrils starting at the midpoint of the screen with each tendril using 50 short segments.

 A cluster is a group of seven tendrils.
 Each tendril is made of a series of short line segments, and as each segment is drawn, it may turn a bit left or right, giving a more life-like appearance.